donfour/Browser-in-a-browser/README.md

 - Only available length unit is px.
 - Tags don't have a display value by default.
 Tag can be any arbitrary names.
+- Only `display: block` supported at the moment.

+Todos:

+- Render inline boxes.
+- Render text.